blockworks-foundation/mango-explorer/README.md

 `mango-explorer` provides Python code to integrate with [Mango Markets](https://mango.markets).

-It also includes some useful command-line programs, such as:
+It includes some useful command-line programs, such as:
 * `deposit`
 * `withdraw`
 * `place-order`